Indonesian Woman Rescued After Being Held In Cave For 15 Years By Shaman

 An Indonesian woman was held captive in a cave for 15 years by a local shaman, according to CNN.

-The 28-year-old woman, who is identified as “H”, was found on Sunday.
+The 28-year-old woman, who is identified as “H,” was found on Sunday.

 Officers had been notified that Jago, an 83-year-old village shaman, had been holding the woman captive.
 After detaining and questioning Jago, they rescued the woman from a cave near Bajugan in Indonesia.